Table of Contents

-The rough structural classification of lipids has been formulated by distinguishing fatty acids (and their derivatives) from polyprenol compounds.
+The rough structural classification of lipids is based on the distinguishing of fatty acids (and their derivatives) from polyprenol compounds.

 Fatty acids are placed into different categories, depending on which component they combine with.
 These different precursors are all combined with one or more fatty acids.
-These fatty acids include, for example, the triglycerides, which constitute the structural fat within the human body, and the sphingolipids, which are involved in the development of the nervous system.
+These fatty acids include, for example, triglycerides, which constitute the structural fat within the human body, and sphingolipids, which are involved in the development of the nervous system.

-Classification According to the Reaction with Water
+Classification according to the reaction with water

-There are many varieties of nomenclature when it comes to fatty acids.
-It firstly depends on the number of double bonds.
-If there is no double bond, then we are dealing with a saturated fatty acid; this means that there are four hydrogen atoms bound to each carbon atom, hence, all binding sites are occupied (saturated) and the carbon atoms are bound by single bonds.
+Fatty acids can be named in several ways.
+Firstly, they can be named depending on the number of double bonds.
+If there is no double bond, then we are dealing with a saturated fatty acid; this means that there are 4 hydrogen atoms bound to each carbon atom, hence, all binding sites are occupied (saturated) and the carbon atoms are bound by single bonds.

 Besides counting from the carboxyl end, the position of the double bond can also be determined by counting the carbon atoms from the other side.
 In this case, an omega (Ω) is written in front of the position of the double bond.
 This is the notation used for the well-known omega-3 and omega-6 fatty acids.
 Important examples of these fatty acids are:

-- Linoleic acid: Linoleic acid is an Ω-6 fatty acid (18:2 cis-Δ9,12; meaning 18 carbon atoms and 2 double bonds at positions 9 and 12 from the carboxyl end, or at position 6, counting from the methyl end).
+- Linoleic acid: Linoleic acid is a Ω-6 fatty acid (18:2 cis-Δ9,12; meaning 18 carbon atoms and 2 double bonds at positions 9 and 12 from the carboxyl end, or at position 6, counting from the methyl end).

-- Arachidonic acid: Arachidonic acid is also an Ω-6 fatty acid (20:4 cis-Δ5,8,11,14; meaning 20 carbon atoms and four double bonds at position 5,8,11, and 14 counting from the carboxyl end, or at position 6 counting from the methyl end).
+- Arachidonic acid: Arachidonic acid is also a Ω-6 fatty acid (20:4 cis-Δ5,8,11,14; meaning 20 carbon atoms and 4 double bonds at position 5,8,11, and 14, counting from the carboxyl end, or at position 6 counting from the methyl end).

 Fatty acids have multiple functions and are essential to the structure and function of the human body.
 They occur either by themselves, i.e. in isolated form—for example as transmitters such as eicosanoids (which are synthesized from arachidonic acid)—or in combination with other substances—for example, together with glycerol as storage fat (triglycerides).

 One way of getting fatty acids into the body is through food.
-Saturated fatty acids are mainly found in animal products, whereas plants often incorporate double bonds into their fatty acids, which mean the human intake of unsaturated fatty acids is mainly via vegetable fats.
+Saturated fatty acids are mainly found in animal products, whereas plants often incorporate double bonds into their fatty acids, which means the human intake of unsaturated fatty acids is mainly via vegetable fats.
 The particularly valuable polyunsaturated fatty acids, which are commonly found in fish oil, are an exception.
 Essential fatty acids are found in vegetable oils, such as linseed oil, and in fish oil, for example.

-From Triglycerol to Di(acyl)glycerol to Mono(acyl)glycerol
+From triglycerol to di(acyl)glycerol to mono(acyl)glycerol

 In an aqueous environment, the membrane’s hydrophobic lipid tails are spontaneously oriented inwards and the hydrophilic lipid parts are oriented outwards, whereby the lipid bilayer is formed.
 This layer forms a natural barrier, isolating the compartments and the structures from each other.
 Proteins embedded into the membrane permit the transfer of a directed exchange of signals and of material, which can be regulated by lipid head group reactions.